Belcarra/pic32mz_usblan_harmony3_demo/README.md

-## PIC32MZ EF Curiosity - Enabling Rx/Tx to Mikro Bus slots
+## PIC32MZ EF Curiosity

-The base configuration for the pic32mz_ef_sk_curiosity did not have USART #1 and #2 pins on the MPU enabled.
+The current (mid 2019) Harmony 3 framework does not have any PIC32MZ EF Curiosity board application samples.
+It does have the support so that the Harmony Configurator 3 can support the board.

+This was done by duplicating the pic32mz_ef_sk project to get a pic32mz_ef_curiosity project.
+After changing the processor from PIC32MZ2048EFM144 to PIC32MZ2048EFM100 the MHC Pin configuration table was used to setup of the correct pin configuration.

 The following pins were added to the pin configuration: